Fort Lauderdale Work Injury Lawyer

 If you have suffered a work-related injury or illness and have been denied benefits or faced retaliation on the job site as a result, reach out to the Law Offices of Franks, Koenig & Neuwelt.
 Our lawyers can protect you against these practices while helping you get the benefits you need to recover.
 Call or contact our work injury lawyer in Fort Lauderdale, FL today to request a consultation.

-As your Fort Lauderdale work injury lawyer can explain, workers’ compensation is a form of insurance that employers may provide their workers so that in the event of a workplace illness or injury, they receive treatment and have other expenses paid.
+As your Fort Lauderdale work injury lawyercan explain, workers’ compensation is a form of insurance that employers may provide their workers so that in the event of a workplace illness or injury, they receive treatment and have other expenses paid.
 Such benefits can help pay for medical costs, lost wages, legal fees, and funeral costs.
 Depending on the state, there will be different requirements for workers’ compensation benefits.
-But in the state of Florida, all employers that have at least four employees have to offer coverage under workers’ compensation insurance.
-If you have questions or concerns about benefits, contact us at The Law Offices of Franks, Koenig, & Neuwelt.
+If you have questions or concerns about benefits, contact us at The Law Offices of Franks, Koenig & Neuwelt.

 There are limitless ways that workers can get injured while doing their job.
 But some of the most common injuries that are reported in workers’ compensation claims include being caught in machinery, burns, cold exposure, scalding heat, fall or slip injury, scrapes, cuts, punctures, striking against or stepping on a hazard, and being struck by equipment or object.
 Tragically, some workplace incidents result in a loss of life.
 In these situations, the victim’s family can come forward and file a claim on behalf of the employee.

-Speak with your employer to find out what your eligibility is for workers’ compensation.
-But keep in mind that sometimes employers purposefully discourage their workers from filing a claim so that they can save money.
+Speak with your workers’ compensation attorney and not your employer to find out what your eligibility is for workers’ compensation.
+Sometimes, employers purposefully discourage their workers from filing a claim so that they can save money.
 It is wise to consider having a Fort Lauderdale work injury lawyer oversee how your claim is handled so that your health and recovery is protected.
-To qualify for benefits, you must be an employee, have an injury that is work-related, work for an employer who has workers’ compensation insurance and meet the statute of limitations for notifying your employer about the injury accident.

 An injury accident can happen due to malfunctioning machinery, slippery floors, faulty tools, lack of protective equipment, exposure to chemicals, and so much more.
 Examples of workplace accidents could be incidents such as being injured while loading boxes for a warehouse job, falling off a ladder for a construction job, a collision while driving a work vehicle from one job site to another, and repetitive motion injuries from working a warehouse assembly line.
 If you aren’t sure if your injury makes you eligible for benefits, now is the time to have a lawyer help.